CypRiv/genal/README.md

 > **Note:**
 >
-> One important detail is to make sure that the individual IDs are identical between the phenotypic data and the genetic data for the target population.
+>    One important detail is to make sure that the IDs of the participants are identical in the phenotypic data and in the genetic data.

 Then, it is advised to make a copy of the `genal.Geno` instance containing our instruments as we are going to update their coefficients and to avoid any confusion: